 We all need to eat, so it’s fair to wonder how much you should expect to spend on food in Colorado.

 Where you live will play a role in how much you spend on food.
 The Council for Community and Economic Research, ranks food costs in major cities.
-These are the rankings for grocery costs for the second quarter of 2021, from lowest to highest.
+These are the rankings for grocery costs for 2022, from lowest to highest.

 Grocery Items Index